How to ACT Guidance Challenge

 Accountability and oversight over the organisational KPIs should be assigned to the highest appropriate level of governance structure for the size of the firm.
 The Accountable Executive can help to ensure the requirements for reporting and data collection are communicated to all staff, which could be via intranet or within employee policies.
 It can also cascade down to managers as part of their responsibilities.

-Firms should be clear on who is responsible for delivery of each area, and place the responsibility within formal objectives for the individual.
-The discussion and agreement on individual objectives is a key part of the managerial relationship that helps the employee to become focused and invested in their success, and will vary according to the role.
 However, prior to creating the specific individual objectives, each manager should be setting expectations that all staff adhere to the behavioural and investment aspects of relevant policies.
 Adherence to policies and processes should be a basic part of any job description and be supported by ongoing training and development.
 All staff should maintain a reasonable standard of knowledge on the firm’s culture and values, as well as on its approach to diversity.
 They should also be required to confirm this on an annual basis as they would with other policies.

-With the expectation on staff clear, firms should then consider how they will incorporate what they know and are learning from employees to feed back into the business.
 Diverse and inclusive investment teams will be driven by a structure that enables representative, cognitive and experiential variety of participants and can be supported by ensuring every team member understands expectations and has received training that is appropriate to their role and experience.

 06. Further resources and ideas